Background pattern

 • Infusion-related reactions are the most common side effect of treatment with Ocrevus.

-• Inform your doctor or nurse immediately if you experience any infusion-related reactions(see section4 for a list of infusion-related reactions).
-Infusion-related reactions can occur during infusion or up to 24 hours after infusion.
+• Tell your doctor or nurse immediately if you have any infusion-related reaction(see section 4 for a list of infusion-related reactions).
+Infusion-related reactions can occur during or up to 24 hours after the infusion.

 Infections

-?You may be more susceptible to infections with Ocrevus.
-This is because the immune cells that Ocrevus acts on also help fight infections.
+• You may be more likely to get infections with Ocrevus.
+This is because the immune cells that Ocrevus acts on also help to fight infections.

-?Before you start treatment with Ocrevus and before subsequent infusions, your doctor may request a blood test to confirm the status of your immune system since infections may occur more frequently in cases of severe immune system problems.
+• Before you start treatment with Ocrevus and before each subsequent infusion, your doctor may ask for a blood test to check the status of your immune system, as infections can occur more frequently in people with serious problems with their immune system.

-?If you have been treated with Ocrevus for primary progressive multiple sclerosis and have difficulty swallowing, Ocrevus may increase the risk of severe pneumonia.
+• If you have been treated with Ocrevus for primary progressive multiple sclerosis and have difficulty swallowing, Ocrevus may increase the risk of serious pneumonia.

-?Inform your doctor or nurse immediately if you experience any of these signs of infection during or after treatment with Ocrevus:
+• Tell your doctor or nurse immediately if you experience any of these signs of infection during or after treatment with Ocrevus:

--fever or chills
+• fever or chills

--herpes (such as cold sores, shingles, or genital ulcers).
+• herpes (such as cold sores, shingles, or genital ulcers).

-?Inform your doctor or nurse immediately if you think MS is worsening or if you experience any new symptoms.This is because of a rare and potentially fatal brain infection called “progressive multifocal leukoencephalopathy” (PML), which can cause symptoms similar to MS. PML can occur in patients takingOcrevus.
+• Tell your doctor or nurse immediately if you think your MS is getting worse or if you notice any new symptoms.
+This is due to a very rare and potentially life-threatening brain infection called “progressive multifocal leukoencephalopathy” (PML), which can cause symptoms similar to those of MS. PML can occur in patients taking Ocrevus.

 Children and adolescents

 Ocrevus is not intended for use in children and adolescents under 18 years of age.
-This is because it has not yet been studied in this age group.
+This is because it has not been studied in this age group.

-Other medications and Ocrevus
+Other medicines and Ocrevus

-Inform your doctor if you are using, have used recently, ormay have to useany other medication.
+Tell your doctor if you are using, have recently used, or might use any other medicines.

-Especially, inform your doctor if:
+Especially, tell your doctor if:

 Pregnancy

-?If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, consult your doctor before this medication is administered.This is because Ocrevus can cross the placental barrier and affect your baby.
+• If you are pregnant or breastfeeding, think you may be pregnant, or plan to become pregnant, ask your doctor for advice before taking this medicine.
+This is because Ocrevus may cross the placenta and affect your baby.

-?Do not use Ocrevus if you are pregnant unless you have discussed this with your doctor.
-Your doctor will weigh the benefits of using Ocrevus against the risk it poses to your baby.
+• Do not use Ocrevus if you are pregnant unless you have discussed it with your doctor.
+Your doctor will weigh the benefits of using Ocrevus against the risks to your baby.

-?Consult your doctor before vaccinating your baby.
+• Ask your doctor for advice before vaccinating your baby.

-Birth control for women
+Contraception for women

 • during treatment with Ocrevus and